oliverjohnwilson/cline_project_template/.clinerules/110-root-cause-bugfixing.md

 - Root cause: the single proximate cause in specific terms
 - Fix details: what changed and why it addresses the root cause
 - Prevention: new tests/guards/tooling; how they prevent recurrence
-- Alternatives considered: trade‑offs and why rejected
+- Alternatives considered: trade-offs and why rejected
 - Risk: potential side effects; mitigation plans

 ## Enforcement
 - CI: PR body check requires the RCA sections for any `fix:` PR; failing test must exist and pass after fix.
-- Review: maintainers reject fixes without reproduction or with hand‑wavy RCA.
+- Review: maintainers reject fixes without reproduction or with hand-wavy RCA.
 - Coverage: tests added to maintain overall thresholds.

 ## Cline directives